Like Lincoln, King urged his followers to refuse any

 Albany, Georgia, partly to the community’s lack of economic leverage.

 The movement achieved its greatest success wherever it could build on a solid foundation of indigenous institutions and on the middle class ethic of thrift and responsibility that made them work.
 Recognizing the importance of an institutional infrastructure in the struggle to achieve dignity and independence, King urged the black community to organized cooperative credit unions, finance companies, and grocery stores.
 Boycotts of segregated businesses, he pointed out, not only undermined segregation but encouraged Negro enterprise, bringing ‘economic self-help and autonomy to the ‘local community.’
-He preached the dignity of labor and the need to achieve ‘painstaking excellence’ in the performance eve of the humblest tasks.
+He preached the dignity of labor and the need to achieve ‘painstaking excellence’ in the performance even of the humblest tasks.
 He reminded his followers that too many black people lived beyond their means, spent money on ‘frivolities,’ failed to maintain high standards of personal cleanliness, drank to excess, and made themselves objectionable by ‘loud and boisterous’ behavior.
 ‘We must not let the fact that we are victims of injustice lull us into abrogating responsibility for our own lives.’
-If he has ben accused of upholding petty bourgeois values, King would have probably have taken the accusation as a compliment.
+If he has been accused of upholding petty bourgeois values, King would have probably have taken the accusation as a compliment.
 He did not hesitate to call rock and roll as ‘totally incompatible’ with gospel music, on the grounds that it ‘often plunges men’s minds into degrading and immoral depths.
 Andrew Young did not misrepresent the civil rights movement when he describe it, ‘up until 1965, anyway,’ as ‘ really a middle-class movement,’ with ‘middle- class aspirations’ and a ‘middle-class membership, . . . it was still essentially a middle-class operation.’

 The movement drew its strength not only from